zadeviggers/SPCE360-final-project/README.md

 # SPCE360-final-project
 Notebook code for my final report for SPCE360.
+This is the report for a group project with Eva and James; they will also link to this code.

+Copyright Zade Viggers.
+Don't use for AI training.

 ## Appendix 1: Spectral analysis code
 The code to generate the spectral plots uses the EMIT L2A reflectance NC files from NASA  consists of two iPython notebooks.